-"Tuned Out, Turned Off" - Mat 5:21-37
+"Pharisee or Faithful?" - Mat 5:21-37

-Well, hot on the heels of last week's difficult selection from Matthew's gospel comes an even more challenging text.
-Recently someone asked me - perhaps you have even said it yourself - "how come we don't hear more sermons based on the Sermon on the Mount?"
-This morning's text from Matthew's gospel is a perfect example of why not many ministers preach on this part of the New Testament, and why even fewer people really want to hear it.
+Still reeling a bit from last week's difficult selection from Matthew's gospel this morning we encounter an even more challenging text.
+Someone once asked me - and perhaps you have even raised the question yourself - "why is it that we don't hear more sermons based on the Sermon on the Mount?"
+Today's text from Matthew's gospel provides us with a perfect example of why not many ministers preach on this part of the New Testament, and moreover why even fewer people really want to hear it.

-I suspect you already know the answer, or at least some answers, to that question just from hearing the text from Matthew that we heard.
-Did you not squirm just a bit from the harshness of the message?
-Were you perhaps even a bit offended, or a lot offended as many people are?
+I suspect you already know the answer, or at least some answers, to that question simply from hearing the text from Matthew that we heard.
+Did you not squirm at least a little from the harshness of the message?
+Were you perhaps even a bit offended, or even a lot offended as many people are?
 Did you get the very uncomfortable feeling that perhaps you and a lot of other people might just as well give up trying to be devoted followers of Jesus given the harsh and strict challenges and threats made here?
-If so, you are not alone, and sadly many people hear texts such as this one and are very, very "turned off" by and "tune out" from the gospel message.
+If so, you are not alone, and sadly many people hear texts such as this one and are very, very "turned off" by, and "tune out" from, the gospel message.

-Even more sad is the realization that a lot of people have been and continue to be driven away from the faith by over-zealous self-appointed "defenders of the orthodoxy" who use texts such as this one to impose harsh burdens upon the people of God - strongly reminiscent of the very actions that Jesus himself went on to lay as charges against the overly-righteous of his day, the Scribes and Pharisees, in a later section of this very same Gospel.
+Even more sad is the realization that a lot of people have been and continue to be driven away from the faith by over-zealous self-appointed "defenders of the orthodoxy" who use texts such as this one to impose harsh burdens upon the people of God - strongly reminiscent of the very actions that Jesus himself condemned with his charges against the overly-righteous of his day, the Scribes and Pharisees, in a later section of this very same Gospel.

 A significant part of why this text - and others like it - is so uncomfortable lies in the understanding that the message one hears from the text is more a function of one's view of scripture than of the words themselves.
-For example, if you have a super-fundamentalist, ultra-literalist view of Scripture, in which every word must be taken as a literal utterance by Jesus and not one word of which can be questioned - not unlike a fundamentalist Muslim view of the Koran - then this is a passage that is likely to cause you to demand that women cover themselves up totally except for a tiny eye-slit, in order to keep from ripping your eyes out and going blind.
-Apparently, however, women are free to ogle the pool boys to their hearts content because the admonition applies literally only to men gazing lustfully at women.
+For example, if you have a super-fundamentalist, ultraliteralist view of Scripture, in which every word must be taken as a literal utterance by Jesus and not one word of which can be questioned - not unlike a fundamentalist Muslim view of the Koran - then this is a passage that is likely to cause you to demand that women cover themselves up totally except for a tiny eye-slit, in order to keep from ripping your eyes out and going blind.
+Apparently, however, women - and for that matter, gay men - are apparently free to ogle the pool boys to their hearts content because the admonition applies literally only to men gazing lustfully at women.

 Also if you're a vehement literalist when it comes to understanding Scripture you might be happy to hear in this text that heaven is not likely to be crowded with divorcees.
-This joy is a bit hard to understand, however, when you recognize that the highest rate of divorce in British Columbia is smack in the middle of the "Bible Belt" in the upper end of the Lower Mainland valley!
+That joy is a bit hard to understand, however, when you recognize that the highest rate of divorce in British Columbia is observed smack in the middle of the "Bible Belt" in the upper end of the Lower Mainland valley!